ilbeylia/I2cDeviceScannerLib/README.md

 ## How to Use

-1. Upload the `I2C_Device_Scanner.ino` sketch to your Arduino board.
+1. Upload the I2C Device Scanner Lib to your board.
 2. Open the Serial Monitor (Tools -> Serial Monitor) to view the I2C addresses found.

 ## Requirements